sunyy3/Using-Python-Plot/README.md

 2. Histogram after normalizaion
 3. Using numpy get value of each bin in histogram
 ## Example 4: linear regression using scipy
+## Example 5: how to draw a figure with two y-scale and a shared x-scale